Stamina Arcanist

 A basic rotation that will accomplish this is simply starting your rotation with Inspired Scholarship and then casting in a repeating pattern:

-Scholarship will generate one crux when you do damage with Flail or Fatecarver, so two casts of Flail will be enough to fill your crux.
-Make sure to re-cast Inspired Scholarship whenever it runs out, roughly every fourth rotation or so
+Scholarship will generate your first crux when you do damage with Flail or Fatecarver, so two casts of Flail will be enough to fill your crux.
+Make sure to re-cast Inspired Scholarship whenever it runs out, roughly every fourth Fatecarver or so

 • Try to avoid casting Fatecarver before you have three crux, and absolutely do not cancel Fatecarver while it’s channeling unless you have a really good reason to (e.g. if you’re going to die, or if there just aren’t any enemies nearby to hit).
 Fatecarver is by far your biggest damage source, and gets much more powerful with crux, so you very much want it to be beaming at full crux as much of the time as possible